formkit/docs-content/inputs/datepicker.md

 ::Example
 ---
-  name: 'Datepicker min-date'
+  name: "Datepicker min-date"
-  file: '/_content/_examples/datepicker/datepicker-max-date.vue'
+  file: "/_content/_examples/datepicker/datepicker-max-date.vue"
   min-height: 500
 ---
 ::

 ::Callout
 ---
-  type: 'tip'
+  type: "tip"
-  label: 'Min & max dates together'
+  label: "Min & max dates together"
 ---
 You can use `min-date` and `max-date` at the same time.
 Not only will this limit the range of dates, but additionally it will limit the available *years* to only valid years when using text entry.
 ::